songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 {% endhighlight %}

-Looks nice?
+Looks crazy?
 It will be tricky if you have 10 parameters as there are 2^10=1024 candidate models!
-Take it easy, we can create a loop function to let the computer run the calculation (not shown here)
+Take it easy...
+We can create a loop function and feed it to the computer to run the calculation (not shown here).

-Average the model together,
+Average models together,

 {% highlight r %}